Lanterns on the Lake

 The two cars rumbled to life and sped away in tandem.

-About two hours later at 11:30pm a lone car returned.
-Randy Twilley and the two Crowe brothers unloaded out of it.
+About two hours later, at 11:30pm, a lone car returned.
+Randy Twilley and the two Crowe brothers climbed out of it.
 They were drunker now.

-Randy and Billy walk up to James McGuire.
-Billy eyes a hunting knife in a scabbard attached to James’s belt.
+Randy and Billy walked up to James McGuire.
+Billy eyed a hunting knife in a scabbard attached to James’s belt.

 “What are you doing with a big ol knife like that?”
 Billy asked.

-“If you want to play with weapons, I’ll go to my car and get my three-fifty-seven”, Billy spit
+“If you want to play with weapons, I’ll go to my car and get my three-fifty-seven,” Billy spat.

 Billy turned to walk to his car, but spun back around and snatched the knife from James’s hip.